fuertesvic/fuertesvic/README.md

 - 😍 I find coding a very interesting and fun way to solve problems in a creative way and that's why I love it.
 - 🦾 I love learning new things and also helping others when I can
 - 🌱 I’m learning Linux, SQL, Git and Go (among others) through an on-line plaform at @Boot.dev.
 Currently studying -- Data Structures and Algorithms Course --
-- 💞️ Currently I am working on a couple of beginner -level projects - you can see them below.
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: "Fuerte" means strong in spanish, but i'm not trying to flex anything, it's just my surname! :P (I also like bad jokes XD)
 - 🛠️ I am looking for a programmer entry level job